Nguyen Thi Tuyet Minh with memorable milestones - Photo: NVCC

 During the time trying to adapt to the altitude of 3,500m, I experienced many times of hesitation and doubt.
 The tour guide said that, to adapt to the altitude, it is necessary to take a lot of anti-motion sickness medicine 2-3 days in advance.
 But I firmly refused to take it, because I wanted my body to adapt on its own.

 In Leh, I was very thirsty, but my breathing was regular.
-I was also forced to lie on my side at a 45-degree angle.
+I was also forced to lie on my side at a 45 degree angle.

 After consulting everyone, I decided to take the medicine.
-Unfortunately, after about 15 minutes of taking it, I started to experience symptoms such as vomiting, cold sweats, weak limbs, diarrhea, and feeling like I was dying and coming back to life… So, taking it was no different than not taking it.
+Unfortunately, after about 15 minutes of taking it, I started to experience symptoms like vomiting, cold sweats, weak limbs, diarrhea, and feeling like I was dying and coming back to life… So, taking it was no different than not taking it.

 I felt like I was about to be hospitalized.
 But I tried to calm down, adjusted my breathing, breathed slowly, opened the door and slept in a 45° position.
 Luckily the next morning, my body recovered, I took vitamins and water to help my body recover faster, as well as increase my resistance to continue the journey.

 The journey took about 7 days.
-The roads were quite bad, with hills, deserts, rocky ground… There was also a lack of water and electricity, so we had to wait until the sun came up to have warm water to bathe.
+The roads were quite bad, with hills, deserts, rocky soil… There was also a lack of water and electricity, so we had to wait until the sun came up to have warm water to bathe.
 In general, the living conditions here were quite poor.

 Regarding conquering Umling La, I was told that I was the first Vietnamese female biker to ride a motorbike 1,000km without professional support.
 But I was just happy that I was lucky enough to reach Umling La, and I didn’t think of myself as something formidable.
-It was just that at that time, I was lucky to conquer that peak before anyone else.
+It was just that at that time, I was lucky to conquer that peak before others.

 * Where did you get the strength to overcome such difficulties?

-- I have been passionate about big motorbikes for a long time, and have participated in many clubs and training sessions of motorbike associations and manufacturers.
+- I have been passionate about big motorbikes for a long time, and have participated in many clubs and training sessions of motorbike associations and motorbike manufacturers.
 Thanks to that, I have acquired some skills to ride on bad and winding roads.

 There were times when I felt like I was about to give up.
-But everyone in the group tried to encourage me, so I tried to conquer Umling La peak.
+But everyone in the group tried to encourage me, so I tried to conquer the Umling La peak.

 * You have ridden many different bikes.
 Across Southeast Asia with the Sonic 150R, across Vietnam with the CB500X, or conquered Umling La with the Royal Enfield Himalayan 450.
 Why did you choose these bikes?

-- I like big displacement motorbikes and manual motorbikes because of their safety and acceleration, especially when I want to overcome obstacles or go on mountain passes.
+- I like big displacement motorbikes and manual transmission motorbikes because of their safety and acceleration, especially when I want to overcome obstacles or go on mountain passes.

 For example, when going downhill and losing the brakes, the gear will help hold me back, giving me time to judge the situation and handle it better.
 If using a scooter, if there is a problem with the brakes, it will be quite dangerous, the vehicle can easily drift, making me panic and difficult to handle correctly.